 Is there a dress code in the schools?

 This will vary by school.
 To err on the safe side, it’s best to bring some conservative and business casual options.
 Some schools will be more casual than others, and you’ll get a sense of what is the norm for your specific school once you begin your teaching work.

-- Using the unique link emailed to you, fill out the general information application.
-This includes things like your name, address and chosen start date.
+- You can start the application here: Greenheart Travel Application.
+This first step includes things like your name, address and chosen start date and should take around 10-15 minutes to complete.
 Once complete, you will receive a link to a digital Terms and Conditions form.

 - Provide more detailed information about yourself in Part 2 of the application.
-Links to this part will be emailed to you as well.
-In this section, you’ll tell us about your medical history, your motivation for joining the program, and your host family preferences.
+Links to this part will be emailed to you.
+In this section, you’ll tell us more information like your work history, motivations for joining the program, travel history, and emergency contacts.

-- Submit your required documents at the link provided.
+- Submit your required documents (below) at the link provided.

-- Once you are accepted to the program, you will need to submit a $300 commitment deposit to confirm your spot on the program.
+- Once you are accepted to the program, you will need to submit a $300 commitment deposit within 14 days to confirm your spot on the program.

-- Book your flights, and get ready for your adventure!
+- Book your flights, and get ready for your adventure to Chile!

 - Signed Electronic Terms & Conditions

 - Background Check (Securely run by Greenheart Travel for US Citizens.
 Non-US Citizens must obtain their own National Level Background Check and submit it to Greenheart Travel prior to acceptance).